-- A. This appliance is equipped with an ignition device which automatically lights the pilot.
-Do not try to light the pilot by hand - B. BEFORE LIGHTING smell all around the appliance area for gas.
-Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor. - · Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - İmmediatély call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Use only your hand to turn the gas control temperature knob.
+- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.

+- C.Use only your hand to push in or turn the gas control knob.
 Never use tools.
-If the knob will not move by hand, don't try to repair it, call a qualified service technician.
-Force or attempted repair may result in a fire or explosion - D. Do not use this appliance if any part has been under water.
+If the knob will not push in or turn by hand, do not try to repair it, call a qualified service technician.
+Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been underwater.
+Immediately contact a qualified installer or service agency to replace a flooded water heater.
+Do not attempt to repair the unit!
+It must be replaced! - E. DO NOT USE THIS APPLIANCE IF THERE HAS BEEN AN IGNITION OF VAPORS.
 Immediately call a qualified service technician to inspect the appliance.
-Water heaters subjected to flood conditions or anytime the gas controls, main burner or pilot have been submerged in water require replacement of the entire water heater. - E. DO NOT USE THIS APPLIANCE IF THERE HAS BEEN AN IGNITION OF VAPORS.
-Immediately call a qualified service technician to inspect the appliance.
-Water heaters subjected to a flammable vapors ignition will show a discoloration on the air intake grid (bottom of combustion chamber) and require replacement of the entire water heater.
+Water heaters subjected to a flammable vapors ignition will show a discoloration on the air intake grid and require replacement of the entire water heater.